joshthecomposer/ruby_fun_with_csv/readme.md

 # Ruby CSV Fun

-This console app was developed in Ruby 3.0.0
+*This console app was developed in* **Ruby 3.0.0**

 ## Instructions
 1. [Go here](https://www.ruby-lang.org/en/documentation/installation/) and follow the instructions for installing Ruby on your system.
-2. Clone this repo and cd into the directory.
+2. Clone this repo and cd into the root directory of the project.
 3. In your console, type `ruby main.rb`
-4. Now that that console is started, follow the prompts to view my solutions.
+4. Now that that console app is started, follow the prompts to view my solutions.

+# Documentation

 ## Challenges
 In the console app, typing `1` then `return` will show the output of my solution for Challenge 1.
 The output should be: